 He served as a Peace Corps Volunteer first in Zaire (todays’ Democratic Republic of the Congo), where he worked with women’s farming groups and men’s gardening groups, until military insurrection resulted in an overnight emergency evacuation.
 Following some time in New Zealand, where he worked as a farrier’s assistant, stable hand, curbside recycling collector, and dish washer, he returned to the Peace Corps, this time serving in Bolivia, where he had little success introducing agricultural practices to a band of hunters and gatherers.

 Dimitri studied Literature and Environment at the University of Nevada, Reno to earn an MA.
 While teaching part-time at Lake Tahoe Community College, he co-founded and co-directed the Tahoe Wilderness Institute.
-He teaches English at Modesto Junior College, where he co-founded and co-coordinates the High Sierra Institute.
+For many years he taught English full-time at Modesto Junior College, where he co-founded and co-coordinated the High Sierra Institute.
+When his career interests shifted, he earned an MA in Educational Counseling from CSU Stanislaus and became a college counselor, still at Modesto Junior College, where he now teaches English part-time.

 He earned an MFA in Creative Writing from CSU Chico.
 His short fiction has been published or is forthcoming in Beloit Fiction Journal, Georgetown Review, Flyway, BorderSenses, and elsewhere, and he has written for Poets & Writers.
 In fall 2014, SFA Press will release his debut collection of short stories, The Quiet Time.